 Seed Sovereignty is now a global movement, with leaders such as Dr. Vandana Shiva advocating for the revival of seed saving techniques.
 Over 20 years ago, Dr. Shiva created Navdanya, a “movement for Earth Democracy,” that works to protect India’s biodiversity based food heritage via seed saving.
 She created The Navdanya Biodiversity Farm to serve as a learning and research center.
 Dr. Shiva’s work has resulted in the conservation of more than 3,000 rice varieties from across India, 75 varieties of wheat, and hundreds of other plant species.

 So, where does your food come from?
 The market, yes; the farm and the farmer; yes, a seed?
 Yes!
 With the growing movement for seed sovereignty and the regenerative organic movement, we hope that more and more of your food will come from seeds that are not subject to the whims of big corporations but rather come from previous generations of crops.
 Look out for the Non-GMO Project Certification, foods with this certification are grown from seeds that have not been genetically modified and are not patented.
-Our chocho consumers may rest assured that our seeds are not being held captive by a big corporation, but rather are seeds of knowledge, growth, and indigenous heritage that have long been part of Ecuadorian culture and cuisine.
+Our chocho is grown from seeds are not being held captive by a big corporation, but rather are seeds of knowledge, growth, and Indigenous heritage that have long been part of Ecuadorian culture and cuisine.